 12 months UNLIMITED access from your computer, tablet or phone.
 No lockouts, or hidden limitations after a certain amount of views.

-A variety of learning components including: video lectures, scan demonstrations, course handouts, interactive components/quizzes, and more to improve diagnostic accuracy.
+A variety of learning components including: video lectures, scan demonstrations, interactive components/quizzes, and more to improve diagnostic accuracy.

 All online courses are approved for AMA PRA Category 1 Credits™ upon successful completion.